theking465/catanworldexplorersbot/README.md

 You're free to copy this code and use it for your own bots.
 We don't offer support in any shape or form.

 # disclaimer
-this bot nor the reddit nor the discord server are affiliated with Niantic
+This bot nor the reddit nor the discord server are affiliated with Niantic.